onekilo79/protractor-astrolabe-example/README.md

 [Bower](https://github.com/bower/bower) package manager for the front end package management.

 ##Creating skeleton/base project
-The following are not needed for running this exmple.
+The following are not needed for running this example.

 [Yeoman](http://yeoman.io) node project skeleton generator